ErpNetDocs/tech/advanced/track-changes.md

 For document entities is provided an opportunity for mass activation of the Track Changes system using the **DocumentVersioningSystem** registry key.
 For more information see the description key number 42 in the todo:(Config Options Reference) topic.

+> [!NOTE]
+> If you try to configure a level lower than the default tracking levels, the option will be ignored.

 ## Default Tracking Levels

 Some entities are configured by default to track their changes.
 The default tracking level is system configured and cannot be lowered.
 However, the users can specify higher tracking levels.